 Using MOF to Represent Semantics

-The SBVR XMI Metamodel is a direct reflection of the SBVR vocabulary, which represents SBVR meanings, but this direct representation of SBVR meanings requires two semantic modeling capabilities not directly provided by MOF 2.0.
-The two following clauses explain how the two capabilities, multiclassification and the Open World Assumption, are supported by the SBVR XMI Metamodel.
+The SBVR MOF Metamodel is a direct representation of the meanings in the SBVR Vocabulary, which also represents SBVR meanings, but this direct representation of SBVR meanings requires two semantic modeling capabilities not directly provided by MOF 2.n.
+The two following clauses explain how the two capabilities, multiclassification and the Open World Assumption, are supported by the SBVR MOF Metamodel.

 Multiclassification

-MOF 2.0 requires that each element is described by one class (its “metaClass”).
+MOF 2.n requires that each element is described by one class (its “metaClass”).
 Sometimes a thing cannot be represented by an element of a single class.
 This happens when a thing is an instance of multiple concepts, neither one specializing the other.
 To represent this case, multiple elements are used, one per concept.
 A link of the association ‘thing1 is thing2’ (representing the verb concept ‘thing1 is thing2’) is used to indicate that the multiple elements represent the same thing.
 A consumer of a model in which two elements represent the same thing should assume that a fact represented in reference to either element applies to both elements (since they both represent the same thing).

 As an example, consider the noun concepts ‘closed logical formulation’ and ‘obligation formulation.’
 Neither specializes the other.
 Where an obligation formulation is a closed formulation that formulates a proposition, a model uses one element of type ‘closed logical formulation’ and a separate element of type ‘obligation formulation’ along with a ‘thing1 is thing2’ link that says the two elements represent the same thing.